hyper-nft-dev/hpyernft-repo-hub/docs/technical/architecture.md

 ## Overview

-The Lemora Wallet Tracker utilizes a modular architecture for scalability, maintainability, and performance.
+The HyperNFT nft.generator utilizes a modular architecture for scalability, maintainability, and performance.
 The system comprises several components, each responsible for specific functions.

 ---